-- Funding and Budget - o Funding Source: Connecting Washington Revenue - o Cost Estimate Validation Process was recently completed. - o Anticipated construction total for all projects: \$340 million \$350 million. - Engineering spent to date: \$7.3 million. - ROW spent to date: \$360 million (total for the entire North Spokane Corridor Project) - Because the program is not currently funded up front, the program was broken into 4 projects to match when the projects would be funded. - The I-90 projects include 4 separate projects that are described in the August 7, 2024, presentation by WSDOT: - US 395/NSC I-90 Improvements Hamilton to Thor: Local Road reconfiguration, I-90 widening, 4 bridges, retaining walls, stormwater, utilities, pedestrian bridges over I-90, and a shared use trail. - 2.
-US 395/NEC Interchange Stage 1:
+The I-90 projects include 4 separate projects that are described in the August 7, 2024 presentation by WSDOT:

+1. US 395/NSC I-90 Improvements - Hamilton to Thor:

+Local road reconfiguration, I-90 widening, 4 bridges, retaining walls, stormwater, utilities, pedestrian bridges over I-90, and a shared use trail.
+This project is scheduled to be bid in December 2025.

+2. US 395/NEC Interchange - Stage 1:

 Constructs the northern half of 8 bridges connecting the North Spokane Corridor to I-90 and local service street (2nd Ave) as well as utilities, stormwater, and retaining walls.
+This project is scheduled to be bid in April 2026.